JayBrown/DNSCrypt-Menu/README.md

 * **Other DNS** — auto-setting for other DNS setups, e.g. when using a VPN

 ## Notes
 The file `local.lcars.DNSCryptLoopback.plist` is a LaunchDaemon for demonstration purposes.
-If you use a different proxy address than the default `127.0.0.1`, you need to map your alternate address for DNSCrypt to work.
-This particular daemon runs the command `/sbin/ifconfig lo0 alias 127.0.0.54`.
+If you use a different proxy address than the default `127.0.0.1`, you need to map your alternate address at every system boot for DNSCrypt to work.
+This particular daemon runs the command `ifconfig lo0 alias 127.0.0.54`.
 Edit to your needs and install with:

 * `cp local.lcars.DNSCryptLoopback.plist /Library/LaunchDaemons/local.lcars.DNSCryptLoopback.plist`
 * `chmod 0644 /Library/LaunchDaemons/local.lcars.DNSCryptLoopback.plist`